Helge Løvland

 Helge Andreas Løvland (11 May 1890 – 26 April 1984) was a Norwegian military officer, track and field athlete, sports official and writer.
 He won the gold medal in the decathlon at the 1920 Olympics.
 Løvland was awarded the Egebergs Ærespris in 1919.

 Early life and education

-He was born in Froland as a son of forest owner Anders Løvland (1852–1928) and Helga née Lyngrot.
+He was born in Froland Municipality as a son of forest owner Anders Løvland (1852–1928) and Helga née Lyngrot.
 He was a nephew of Norway's Prime Minister from 1907 to 1908, Jørgen Løvland.
 Helge Løvland attended Arendal Upper Secondary School, but completed the examen artium at Aars og Voss School in 1911.
 He resided in Kristiania until he graduated from the Norwegian Military Academy in 1914.
 He then resided in Harstad for two years as a Premier Lieutenant, also taking the State School of Gymnastics in 1917.
 He returned to Kristiania, and was in 1919 promoted to Captain in the infantry.